-- 1. All employees performing job functions on behalf of the Company whether on or off Company premises are required to be fit for duty. - 2.
+- All employees performing job function on behalf of the Company whether on or off Company premises are required to be fit for duty.
 Several conditions may render the employee un-fit to work.
+The Company will consider:

+- a. a medical concern

+- b. a mental or emotional problem

+- c. fatigue

-The Company will consider: - a.
-A medical concern, a mental or emotional problem, fatigue, a reaction to prescription medication and/or suspicion of substance abuse when determining whether the employee is able to perform job duties.
+- d. a reaction to prescription medication and - e. substance abuse when determining whether the employee is able to perform job duties.